earthcomputing/bjackson-trace-analyzer/README.md

 This uses utilities that are packaged with the Kafka distribution.
 To use outside of a docker contain, download the distribution and put the 'bin' directory on the path.

-Within the analyzer container, it's packaged up into the helper script : verify-kafka.sh, which does this (don't forget to set ${advert_host})
+Within the analyzer container, it's packaged up into the helper script : verify-kafka.sh, which does this (passing ${advert_host} as a CLI parameter):

     kafka-topics.sh --zookeeper ${advert_host}:2181 --create --topic test --partitions 1 --replication-factor 1
     seq 1 45 | kafka-console-producer.sh --broker-list ${advert_host}:9092 --topic test